 Where It Takes Place and Getting There

-Even though many people refer to it as the Barcelona Grand Prix, the Spanish F1 takes place a few kilometres outside of Barcelona, but most people tend to stay in Barcelona and travel to the race track on the day.
+Even though many people refer to it as the Barcelona Grand Prix, the Spanish F1 takes place a few kilometers outside of Barcelona, but most people tend to stay in Barcelona and travel to the race track on the day.

 The Grand Prix takes place at the Circuit de Catalunya and it normally takes place in May of each year.